How to Provide and Setup Free WiFi to Customers

 One common way to insulate your network from attacks is to have separate access points for your business network and your public WiFi.
 Use Service Set Identifier (SSID) technology to allow guests to use WiFi while keeping your business network walled off from customers.
 You can also use SSID to schedule automatic on and off times, so you’re not accidentally leaving a digital door open when you lock up.

 - Check your equipment and update, replace it, or relocate it as necessary.
+Ensure you have hardware that meets today’s standards

 - Use a newer password protocol, and consider a shared access point to protect yourself and your users.